SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 10

-Here you can make the choice to stay at either Blind Channel Resort or Shoal Bay.
 Blind Channel is a full-service resort with fuel, moorage, water, restaurant and hiking trails.
-Shoal Bay is a government wharf with no services but has a pub, showers, toilets, laundry, internet and a great hike up to an old Gold Mine.
+Shoal Bay is a government wharf with no services, a pub, showers, toilets, laundry, internet and a great hike up to an old Gold Mine.
 There is also an anchorage off the end of the wharf at Shoal Bay.

 Day 11

-Anchoring in Squirrel Cove gives you the option to stern to or swing free.
-The tidal stream and lake are good places to explore by dinghy.
+DO NOT attempt to navigate White rock passage, this is a no-go zone for DSYC vessels.
+Anchoring in Squirrel Cove gives you the option to stern tie or swing free.
+The tidal stream and lake are good places to investigate by dinghy.

 Day 12